SAP-samples/cap-sflight/README.md

 ### Assign Role Collection

-In the SAP BTP Cockpit, assign the Role Collection `admin-{spacename}` to your user.
+In the SAP BTP Cockpit, assign the role collection `admin-{spacename}` to your user.

 ## Creating an SAP Fiori App from Scratch